 - Selective breeding of the cat breeds also increases our cat’s sociability.
 Breeders should select cats that have the correct appearance and temperament to maximise best cat behavior.

 - A1 Savannahs, arguably the world’s best breeders, made important decisions early on to breed from cats with known good temperaments over appearance.
 That decision has paid off.
-Studies show that well socialised and confident mothers increases the confidence of the kittens resulting in better relationships with people5through cat behavior that fits best with ours.
+Studies show that well socialised and confident mothers increase the confidence of the kittens resulting in better relationships with people5through cat behavior that fits best with ours.

 - I have personal evidence of the power of early socialisation.
 A F2 Savannah cat that was bottle fed by Martin Stucki is now an incredibly warm and friendly kitten towards people – see Florence here – (date: 23rd May 2010)6.
 All their cats are very similar.